SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Upstream_Grouping.md

 - **Elements**:

-  - The user can configure the **Orchestrator element** (using the Arris Alarm Central Orchestrator driver, minimum version: 1.0.0.2);
+  - The user can configure the **Orchestrator element** (using the Arris Alarm Central Orchestrator connector, minimum version: 1.0.0.2);
   - The user can enable or disable the alarm enrichment functionality that will add extra information to the **USSegment** alarms via the **Brain Communication** toggle button.
-This additional information is requested to the Ziggo Brain driver which communicates with the database.
+This additional information is requested to the Ziggo Brain connector which communicates with the database.
 If **Brain Communication** is *enabled*, the **Brain Element** needs to be selected.
   - The **Refresh** button can be used to immediately refresh all available elements that can be chosen.
 Otherwise, the lists of elements are refreshed every 60 seconds.

 - **Parameters**: The user can edit the **URL** parameter that will be set on the **em_url** field of the **Parameters** property.